-Bob is the author of the Moving Up Mondays blog and the book Actions Speak Loudest: Keeping Our Promise for A Better World, His work has been featured in The New York Times, The Boston Globe, PBS, NPR and the Huffington Post.
-He is a frequent contributor to Fast Company and an adjunct professor at the Parsons School of Design
+He is the author of the Moving Up Mondays blog and the book Actions Speak Loudest: Keeping Our Promise for a Better World.
+His work has been featured in The New York Times, The Boston Globe, PBS, NPR, Fast Company, Esquire and the Huffington Post.
+He is also an adjunct professor at both the Parsons School of Design and the Colin Powell School of Civic and Global Leadership, where he teaches courses on social mobility and the American Dream.

 In the spirit of Moving Up, here is Bob’s alternative bio: “Bob McKinnon is the son of Daytona Roth, a former bartender who raised three children largely by herself in various row houses in Chelsea, Massachusetts and trailers in rural Pennsylvania.
 He is a proud former recipient of food stamps, welfare, Medicaid, Pell grants, student loans and numerous other government benefits.
 His educational and professional success would not be possible without the kindness and efforts of countless teachers, mentors, social workers, non-profit professionals, friends, family and individuals – many of whom will never know their impact on his life.